usevital/translator/FEATURES.md

 # Features

 To use these as args in CLI, input `--mode` then the arg in [square brackets] next to the feature you want to use.
+You can also input `-h` in the CLI to get a list of all the features.

+The string you want to convert should in inputted with quotation marks around them.

 Example: `--mode case --case lower "Hello World!"`